Mental Health Awareness Month 2020: You are Not Alone

 America is no stranger to negative perceptions and stigmas associated with mental health.
 For many years, the available treatment options were often avoided due to fear of societal judgments.
 In the late 1940s, the first National Mental Health Awareness Week was launched in the U.S. During the 1960s this annual, weekly campaign became a monthly one and the month of May became Mental Health Awareness Month.

-With over 18.1% of Americans suffering from depression, schizophrenia, and bipolar disorder, the goal of this movement is to raise awareness around mental illness and related issues within the country.
+According to data by the National Alliance on Mental Illness (NAMI), over 18.1% of Americans suffering from depression, schizophrenia, and bipolar disorder, the goal of this movement is to raise awareness around mental illness and related issues within the country.
 Mental Health Awareness Month sheds light on the realities of living with these conditions as well as strategies for maintaining mental health and wellness.
-The campaign also seeks to heighten awareness on suicide which is often propelled by an underlying mental health condition.
+The campaign also seeks to heighten awareness of suicide which is often propelled by an underlying mental health condition.

 Mental Health Awareness Month During COVID-19